RobStarek/CFCNN/README.md

 [![DOI](https://zenodo.org/badge/960423522.svg)](https://doi.org/10.5281/zenodo.15470389)

+## Python environment
+We have used two Python environments.
+For all scripts, except the DECODE-related one we used the python 3.11. environemnet specified by `requirements-general.txt`.
+For DECODE-related scripts we used python 3.10. and the packages specified in `decode-model/requirements.txt`.

 ## cnn-model

 This folder contains the developed calibration-free convolutional neural network (**CFCNN**) for super-resolving image reconstruction from a single intensity frame, and a usage example.

+## decode-model

+Pretrained DECODE reference models to compare agains CFCNN.
+They are used to reconstruct experimental data and the synthetic data.
+These models originate in training notebooks placed in `reference_decode_training` directory.
+The environment used for DECODE training and inference is specified by `requirements.txt` file.
+The training parameters are specified by .yaml files.

 ## experimental-data